Inter Miami signs USMNT & ex-Newcastle United defender DeAndre Yedlin on free transfer

 Inter Miami has confirmed they have completed the signing of United States National Team defender DeAndre Yedlin.

-The 28-year-old had his contract with Galatasaray terimanted by mutual consent on January 27, with Inter Miami acquiring the full-back ahead of their MLS opener against Chicago on February 26.
+The 28-year-old had his contract with Galatasaray terminated by mutual consent on January 27, with Inter Miami acquiring the full-back ahead of their MLS opener against Chicago on February 26.

 Yedlin, who has 71 caps for USMNT, returns to the States after seven years in Europe, where he featured for the likes of Tottenham, Sunderland, Newcastle United and Turkish giants Galatasaray.